-David has been recognised for his contribution to tunnelling and the mentoring of young engineers involved in the field, with the Alan Neyland Memorial Award in 1996, an Order of Australia in 2002, and the 2003 AGM Michell Award for his outstanding contribution to Australian Mechanical Engineering.
+David was been recognised for his contribution to tunnelling and the mentoring of young engineers involved in the field, with the Allen Neyland Tunnelling Achievement Award in 1996, an Order of Australia in 2002, and the 2003 A.G.M.
+Michell Award for his outstanding contribution to Australian Mechanical Engineering.

-In 2004 the Australasian Tunnelling Society started the David Sugden Award to encourage young engineers to develop the art of technical writing.
+In 2004 the Australian Tunnelling Society started the David Sugden Award to encourage young engineers to develop the art of technical writing.

 Nominations have closed for the 2019 David Sugden Award